Last updated on October 9th, 2017

 What do graphic designers do to help set the mood of the design?
 Typography styles, color choices, and some other elements should be aligned to make it of the mood that the text demands.
 Kid’s coloring contest can have autumnal color shades but in no way should be black and white!
 A serious font with dab colors can be ideal for a serious impactful meeting’s banner.

-9. Is It Justifying The Space Available?
+09. Is It Justifying The Space Available?

 For different design projects, there is a different amount of space available.
 It is a challenge to make the most of the space keeping in mind to leave adequate white space and yet convey the entire information.

 10. Bothered For The Harmonious Color Scheme?

 It is necessary to understand the deep, subconscious significant color shades often used.
-Apart from considering the moods colors can portray in the design, one should also think of the combination of colors used.
+Apart from considering the moods colors can portray in the graphic design, one should also think of the combination of colors used.

 11. Are The Images High-Res?